juliocsanto/ABAP/Parallel_Processing_ABAP_Report/README.md

 # ABAP Parallel Processing

-This idea of this simple code is to get all materials of a branch (from MARC table) and obtain MRP information in order to show only those which availability is negative.
+The idea of this simple code is to get all materials of a branch (from MARC table) and obtain MRP information in order to show only those which availability is negative.
 To do so is used parallel processing using the *CALL FUNCTION STARTING NEW TASK DESTINATION IN GROUP* RFC approach.

 By doing that, the program that used to execute about 15 minutes executed up to 1 minute.